 - Commercial cross-border transportation of vertebrates by land requires a permit from the cantonal veterinary office (see "More information > Contact")

 - For transport by air, the provisions of the International Air Transport Association (IATA) must be followed

 - For some species, the veterinary regulations for “international movements” are laid down in the bilateral agreement; other species are subject to “national regulations”.
 In cases of doubt, the requirements that actually apply must be clarified in advance with the competent authority in the country of destination

-- The cantonal veterinary office issues the necessary health certificates and reports the sending of the animals to the competent veterinary authority of the country of destination via the electronic TRACES system.
-It can also provide information on specific requirements for exports of horses, poultry or live fish.
+- The cantonal veterinary office issues the necessary health certificates and reports the sending of the animals to the competent veterinary authority of the country of destination via the electronic TRACES system (in French).
 Questions in this regard are answered by the official veterinarian or the official veterinary office

 - Exports of protected animal species require an export permit from the FSVO (see Export of animals and animal products)

 Examples of animal products are animal semen, ova and embryos, and animal by-products.